leucinw/Tinker/README.md

 Date: 11/22/2019

-# AMOEBA+CF

 AMOEBA+ model was implemented based on the Tinker 8.2.
 Here are new features comparing to AMOEBA:

 ## vdW term
-  A new combining rule (W-H) for epsilon was added (kvdw.f)
+  A new combining rule (W-H) for epsilon was added.

 ## charge transfer (CT) term
   A non-bonded interaction with user defined exclusion rules (1-2, 1-3, etc).
   This is implemented as an individual energy term in the same manner as AMOEBA vdW term.
-  Except that CT does not use induction factor for hydrogen (i.e. induction factor = 1.0).
-  (ect0.f, ect1.f and ect3.f)

 ## polarization
-  AMOEBA+ uses a new damping scheme for the direct induction, while keeps the Thole damping for the mutual part.(induce.f, epolar.f, epolar1.f, epolar3.f)
+  AMOEBA+ uses a new damping scheme for the direct induction, while keeps the Thole damping for the mutual part.

 ## charge penetration (CP)
-  We use slightly different damping functions than HIPPO model. (empole.f, empole1.f, empole3.f)
+  We use slightly different damping functions than HIPPO model.

 ## charge flux (CF)

-	!!
-Supported in AMOEBA+CF, not in AMOEBA+
+	__Note: Supported only in this branch (AMOEBA+CF), not in AMOEBA+__

-  First I looped over bond and angle to accumulate charge fluxes(chrgflux.f).
-  Then I added the accumulated charges to the force field defined charges to get the updated charges(rotpol.f).
+  First I looped over bond and angle to accumulate charge fluxes.
+Then I added the accumulated charges to the force field defined charges to get the updated charges.
-  Potential is accumulated in the empole1.f and epolar1.f, and then a chain rule term due to charge flux is calculated by calling echrgflux1.f.
+  Potential is accumulated on the fly in the calculation of electrostatic and polarization energy.
+	A chain rule term due to charge flux is calculated finally.

 ## ind&inp induced dipole
   Currently in AMOEBA we have two sets of induced dipoles.
 In AMOEBA+ CPU code, I have merged them and use only one set of dipole.
 We used two sets of scaling factors (polar-1x-intra and polar-1x-inter).

+	__Note: this is also supported in the latest Tinker.__

 ## Reference